marcglasberg/asyncredux.com/static/landing-page-md/overview-flutter.md

 &nbsp;

-To debounce an action, add `Debounce` to your action class.
+## Debounce (soon)

+To limit how often an action occurs in response to rapid inputs, you can add the `Debounce` mixin to your action class.
+For example, when a user types in a search bar, debouncing ensures that not every keystroke triggers a server request.
+Instead, it waits until the user pauses typing before acting.

 ```dart
 class SearchText extends Action with Debounce {